As Poldark fans mourn the end of an era, we celebrate the cord blood therapy that could have changed everything for Dwight and Caroline

-Poldark fans felt the weight of Dwight’s grief this week as the doctor watched on helplessly as his daughter, Sarah died of a congenital heart condition unsuspected by Sarah’s (secretly) doting mother Caroline.
+Poldark fans felt the weight of Dwight’s grief in Season 4 as the doctor watched on helplessly as his daughter, Sarah died of a congenital heart condition unsuspected by Sarah’s (secretly) doting mother Caroline.
 (1)

 Poldark heartbreak as baby Sarah dies

 Poldark is a guilty pleasure for many of our Biovault Family team, many of who live across the River Tamar from our Plymouth facility, in Cornwall.
 Sunday night is always an emotional rollercoaster, but this week was particularly moving for our stem cell scientists and client advisors because we know that today, our services could help Sarah.

 Congenital heart defects are not uncommon.
 They affect 8 in 1,000 children born in the UK and occur for many reasons and appear in many forms.

 One heart condition that could cause a baby as young as Sarah to die when facing a common infection is hypoplastic left heart syndrome (HLHS).
 In HLHS the left side of the heart doesn’t develop properly so the body is starved of oxygen.
 (2)